ubc-library-rc/AI_for_coding/content/2_Breakdown.md

 ## Ask the AI for help
-AI can help with a lot, but today we focus on coding.
-Specifically, how to ask questions to get good, complete, answers/code from the AI.
+AI can help with a lot, but today we focus on help with coding.
+Specifically, how to ask questions to get good, complete, answers or code from the AI.
 In "AI speak", a question/text input you ask/give the AI is called a prompt.

 ### AI can explain code to you